The Cat in the Hat (2003 film): Visual effects and makeup

 Originally, Rick Baker was set to be the prosthetic makeup designer for the film after his previous experience with How the Grinch Stole Christmas, but due to conflicts with the studio and production team, particularly with Myers' behavior (showing up late to meetings and refusing to come to makeup tests punctually) and the complex challenge of designing the character's makeup, he left the project and was replaced by Steve Johnson, one of his earliest apprentices.
 The Cat costume was made of angora and human hair and was fitted with a cooling system.
 To keep Myers cool during the outdoor shoots, a portable air conditioner was available that connected a hose to the suit between shots, while the tail and ears were battery-operated.
 Danielle Chuchran and Brittany Oaks, who portrayed Thing 1 and Thing 2, respectively, wore a prosthetic face mask and wig designed by Johnson as well.
-The Fish was considered somewhat of a unique character for Rhythm & Hues Studios (R&H), in that the character had no shoulders, hips or legs, so all of the physical performance had to emit from the eyes, head and fin motion.
+The Fish was considered somewhat of a unique character for Rhythm & Hues Studios, in that the character had no shoulders, hips or legs, so all of the physical performance had to emit from the eyes, head and fin motion.
 Sean Hayes, who provided the voice for the Fish, found the role significantly different from his usual on-camera jobs; he did not know how the final animation would look, resulting in all of his voice work taking place alone in a sound booth.
+The full-body Cat costume Myers wore on-screen in the 2003 film is now on sell, with bidding starting at $6,000 in Propstore's Los Angeles August 26, 2026.